to the Tompkins County Climate Protection Initiative

 Emelie Cuppernell of Performance Systems Development is the project manager for the Residential Energy Score initiative.
 She reported on the progress made since August, when she last spoke with us, regarding the effort to provide energy performance scores for local homes.

 Update on Cayuga Power Plant – Irene Weiser

 Irene Weiser is a member of the Caroline Town Board and the coordinator of Fossil Free Tompkins.
 She updated the group on the recent decision of the Public Service Commission.

 Finger Lakes Land Trust and the Climate – Andy Zepp

-Andy Zepp, the executive director of the Finger Lakes Land Trust, will be updated the group on recent conservation efforts that are also having a positive impact on our community's carbon footprint.
+Andy Zepp, the executive director of the Finger Lakes Land Trust, updated the group on recent conservation efforts that are also having a positive impact on our community's carbon footprint.

 Roundtable Updates on 2015 Accomplishments – All